BMW E46 3-Series Instrument Cluster Clock Fix

 Using a Torx T-10 screwdriver remove the four screws holding the back cover of the instrument cluster on.
 It looks like there are holes from an additional three screws.
 Your cluster may have more or less screws in different places.

 Remove the back of the instrument cluster to reveal the circuit board.
 There are four plastic tabs that need to be pressed in to get the back cover off.
 It should be obvious where they and how to do it so I didn't take a picture.

 Ok, here is the hard part.
 A circuit board trace needs to be cut, solder mask needs to be scraped off from around two vias and a jumper wire added between them.
 Since there were multiple versions of the instrument cluster made your circuit board may differ significantly from my picture below.
-I just got my hands on a used instrument cluster, 61.35-6 940 901 for trying some new LEDs gauge backlight mod and this unit has a completely different board inside and this mod does not apply.
-First the hard one.
+This cluster is by MotorMeter and most of them are relatively similar.
+Clusters made by Bosch are very different I just got my hands on a used instrument cluster, 61.35-6 940 901 for trying some new LEDs gauge backlight mod and this unit has a completely different board inside and this mod does not apply.
+If your cluster doesn't match my pictures checkout this post of the E46fanatics web siteE46fanatics clock fix First the hard one.
 Cut the trace shown below.
 This trace is for the 12/24hr mode select and needs to be disconnected from the microprocessor.
 Next find the two vias where the jumper wire will be added.
 Using small flat jewelers screwdriver gently scrape away the light green coating over the ring of the hole until bright copper is exposed.
 Now solder a wire between the two holes.
 I used 30AWG solid conductor wire.
 That's it.